Learning Accurate Entropy Model with Global Reference for Image Compression: Combined Local, Global and Hyperprior Entropy Model

 where $\mu$ and $\sigma$ are the predicted parameters of entropy model, $\hat{z}$ is the quantized hyper-latents, $\theta$ is the entropy model parameters.
 The entropy model for the hyperprior is the same as in \citet{balle2018variational}, which is a non-parametric, fully factorized density model.
 As the hyperprior is part of the compressed bitstream, we extend the rate of Equation \ref{eq:loss1} as follows:

 The compressed latents and the compressed hyper-latents are part of the bitstream.

 The reference-based SR methods \citep{zheng2018crossnet,yang2020learning} adopt ``patch match'' to search for proper reference information.
 However, in the serial processing of image compression, the latent representation during decoding is often incomplete.
 We extend this search method by using a masked patch.
 Figure \ref{fig:search} illustrates how the relevance embedding module estimates similarity and fetches the relevant latents.
 When decoding the target latent, we use neighboring latents (left and top) as a basis to compute the similarities between the target latent and its previous latents.
-This avoids storing index information and allows a consistent process for encoding and decoding.
 Particularly, the latents are unfolded into patches and then masked, denoted as $q \in [H \times W, k \times k \times C]$ (where $H$, $W$, $k$, $C$ correspond to height, width, unfold kernel size and channels, respectively).
 We calculate the similarity matrix $r \in [H \times W, H \times W]$ throughout the masked patches by using cosine similarity,

 Note that we can only see the decoded latents, so the lower triangular of the similarity matrix is set to zero.
 We get the most relevant position for each latent as well as the similarity score.
 According to the position, we fetch the neighboring latents (left and top) as well as the center latent, which is named as ``relevant latents''.
 We use a masked convolution as in \citet{van2016conditional} to transfer the relevant latents.